Mathematics

 Corequisites

 This course is designed to allow a student score a 12-16 on the ACT Math sub-score or an equivalent score on an approved placement examination, to go through the math remediation sequence in one semester.
 Students scoring lower than a 12 will be referred to Adult Education.
 This course will teach the topics, concepts, and mechanics from the required math remediation, to enable a student to be successful in College Algebra.
-A student that successfully completes this course with a “B” or higher, may take MTH 1023 College Algebra with MTH 0011 Math Skills.
+A student that successfully completes this course with a "B" or higher, may take MTH-1023 College Algebra.
+A student making a "C" in this course may take College Algebra, with MTH-0011 Math Skills.

 This course is designed to be the terminal math course for AAS degree plans.
 It is non-transferable and is not the prerequisite for any other math course offered at UACCB.
 Students planning to complete a bachelor’s degree should not take this course.
 The topics covered will include fundamental arithmetic and algebra.
 Other topics will be appropriate for the various areas of concentration that offer AAS degrees.